 Every new admission to the home is preceded by a detailed referral and assessment process to ensure that our service meets the assessed needs of the individual.
 Transitional trial periods and day visits are welcome; overnight leave is also encouraged.

 Ashamber House is situated in a nice, quiet area of Didcot, within walking distance of the town centre and shops.
 Didcot railway station offers fast, direct connections to London Paddington, Swindon, Reading and Oxford.
 Ashamber House is comprised of two semi-detached houses, linked by adjoining conservatories, this helps in the process of care as it enables us to accommodate the service users in various circumstances and to respect their privacy as well.
 Service users are encouraged to personalise their rooms!
-Bedrooms are located on the first floor.
+The bedrooms are located on the first floor.
 Families and friends are welcome to visit.
 The home offers spacious, homely accommodation with a good-sized back garden.
 The kitchens, situated on the ground level are fully equipped and if one of them is busy, we have the alternative of using the other one.
-This is beneficial for our service users as it enables them to improve their abilities and to become as independent as possible.
+This is beneficial for our service users as it enables them to improve their abilities and become as independent as possible.

 There are golf courses at Hadden Hill, Drayton, Frill ford and Hinkley Heights, all of which are between 5 and 15 minutes away by car.
 There are many health and leisure centres in Didcot and Abingdon.
 The city of Oxford offers a wide variety of shops, restaurants, theatres, galleries and museums.
 If you enjoy days out shopping then Reading will become your favourite place of relaxation.
 Didcot has a great deal to offer right on the doorstep, with a recently re-developed town centre, providing a range of popular high street stores, numerous cafes, restaurants, a multi-screen cinema and a theatre.
 There are also opportunities to access services and facilities such as clubs, bingo halls, library, day centres, cinema, theatre and churches of various denominations.